weaviate/weaviate-io/developers/weaviate/current/configuration/backups.md

 ## Filesystem

+---

+### ⚠️ Caution ⚠️

+`backup-filesystem` is only compatible with single-node backups.
+Use `backup-gcs` or `backup-s3` if support for multi-node backups is needed.

+The filesystem provider is not intended for production use, as its availability is directly tied to the node on which it operates.

+---

 Instead of backing up to a remote backend, you can also backup to the local filesystem.
 This may be helpful during development, for example to be able to